Tornado3P9/installscript-linux/zoom.md

 If there is `~/Downloads` at the beginning of a line, just like in this picture here..
 ![](pics/terminal1.png)

-..then your Terminal is working in the correct directory.
+..then your Terminal is waiting in the correct directory.
 You can type `ls` to list all the files that are in the current directory.
 If you are satisfied, then you can go on with the installation.